Duo for Students, Retirees & Guests

 Info for Students

-All students will use Duo by mid-spring 2025, but can to get the added layer of protection for their TU accounts.
+All students will use Duo by mid-spring 2025, but you can to get the added layer of protection for your TU account.

 • Newly admitted students use Duo.